OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/download_and_deploy.rst

 .. image:: /images/control-console.png
     :align: center

-In this wizard you should **configure the network**.
+In this wizard you need to **configure the network**.
 If you are using DHCP you can simply skip to the next item.

 If you are using a static network configuration, answer yes and you will need to use a ncurses interface to: